|

 where \( n \) is the number of rows in the evaluation data.
 The RMSE score is always non-positive, and a higher value indicates less distance.

-x must be equal to the number of rows in y. | x | \( \texttip{n}{Number of samples} \times \texttip{d_x}{Dimension of the input vector space} \) evaluation input data |
+| x | \( \texttip{n}{Number of samples} \times \texttip{d_x}{Dimension of the input vector space} \) evaluation input data |

 | y | \( \texttip{n}{Number of samples} \times \texttip{d_y}{Dimension of the output vector space} \) evaluation output data |